 A Map of Crypto Volatility

 A week into October, a US jobs report came out indicating a drop in unemployment as well as steady wage growth.
 This was expected to encourage the US Federal Reserve to continue on their hawkish path, since it showed evidence of a healthy economy.
-Fed rate hikes would normally be called into question signs of economic weakness, not strength.
+Fed rate hikes would normally be called into question by signs of economic weakness, not strength.
 Coming off the news, Bitcoin prices lost 3.6%, Ether was down 3.4%, and altcoins like Solana and Avalanche were also in the red.
 “The jobs report was bearish for crypto and stocks,”, explained MarcusSotirou of GlobalBlock, “as the data came in hotter than expected”.
-This was merely the latest in a long series of beatings taken Bitcoin at the hands of the tight monetary environment introduced the Fed since March.
+This was merely the latest in a long series of beatings taken by Bitcoin at the hands of the tight monetary environment introduced by the Fed since March.

 After the completion of Ethereum’s Merge to a proof-of-stake system on September 15th, Ether prices displayed a downward bend, generally hovering in the region of $1,300, but falling to $1,200 on October 2nd.
 People were waiting to see evidence of the new system’s functionality and also of company adoption.
 Still, the relative stability of prices in the latter part of September and start of October was noteworthy because stocks were spiralling downward.
 Some analysts thought it could be proof that the correlation between crypto prices and stocks was breaking down, but this remained unconfirmed.
 Rolling into the final quarter of the year, there still seemed to be plenty of reasons Ether prices could run into volatility: Fed meetings, inflation reports, midterm elections.